Woffee/woffee.github.io.bak/about.md

 ---

-Graduate in 2017.
+Graduated in 2017.
 Now is a Web programmer, works for [DXY.com](https://DXY.com).

 `Love compuuter games`.
 When I was 6, my friend had a NES ([Nintendo Entertainment System](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System)), that was and is an amazing toy.
 Two of the most impressive games are Contra and Bomberman.